Electoral system of New Zealand: Mixed-member proportional (MMP) representation

 Seats in parliament are allocated to electorate MPs first, and then parties fulfil their remaining quota (based on their share of the party vote) from their list members.
 A closed list is used, and list seats are allocated by the Sainte-Laguë method, which favours minor parties more than the alternative D'Hondt method.
-If a party has more seats than it is entitled to based on the proportional party vote, then it receives overhang seats.
+If a party has more electoral district seats than it is entitled to based on the proportional party vote, then it receives overhang seats.
+A party is allowed to keep any overhang seats it wins and the other parties are not awarded compensation seats.
 This first occurred following the 2005 general election, when the Māori Party won 4 electorates, despite its overall party vote (2.1%) only entitling it to 3 seats; thus, it received one overhang seat and the 48th Parliament subsequently consisted of 121 MPs.
-The 2008 and 2011 elections also saw the Māori Party receive overhang seats (2 and 1 respectively), whilst the 2014 election saw United Future receive their one and only seat in the House as a result of an overhang.

 Only parties registered with the Electoral Commission can submit party lists; unregistered parties can contest elections but cannot provide party lists.
 Not all registered parties submit a party list.
 Reasons for this may vary and include missing the deadline.
 The following registered parties did not submit party lists:

 The 2014 case of the Internet Party and the Mana Movement not submitting lists was due to their forming an electoral alliance called Internet MANA.
 This alliance had to be registered as a separate party, but the individual component parties were not deregistered, and are thus listed as not having submitted a list.
 Internet Mana was deregistered in December 2014.